 Deciding who you’ll invite and whether or not they’ll bring kids is critical to choosing the resort (family resort versus an adults-only resort) and setting the date (a summer wedding when kids are not in school, or a winter wedding when they are).

-The ResortOnce you’ve narrowed your choice of resorts to a few (based on your guest list), it’s time to compare some of the specifics, such as wedding venues, on-site staff, and wedding packages available (most offer a free package, upgrades and/or optional add-ons).
+The ResortOnce you’ve narrowed your choice of resorts to a few (based on your guest list), it’s time to compare some of the specifics, such as wedding venues, on-site staff, and wedding packages available (most offer a basic free wedding ceremony package, with upgrades and/or optional add-ons).

-Talk to your travel agent to find out these details for each resort on your list:
+Talk to your travel agent to find out these details for each resort on your ‘short list’:

 - How large is the wedding staff?

-- How many weddings to they host daily/weekly?
+- How many weddings do they host daily/weekly?

 - How many (and what type) of wedding venues do they offer?

-- How many different levels of packages and options do they have?
+- How many different levels of wedding packages and options do they have?

-- Do they offer rooms with two doubles and can they guarantee those rooms?
+- Do they offer rooms with two double beds and can they guarantee those rooms for your guests?

 - Is there a ‘singles’ rate offered?

-By doing this research you’ll get a good feel for which resorts really do a great job with weddings and which ones don’t.
+By doing this research you’ll get a good feel for which resorts really do a great job with weddings and which ones don’t, but since Destination Weddings are more popular than ever before, most all-inclusive resorts have really stepped up their game on this.

-The VenueAlways dreamed of a beach wedding?
-The beach is the most popular venue, BUT means no stiletto-style high heels for you or any of your (female) guests – wedges, flip-flops, or bare feet only! (…or maybe some lovely foot jewelry?)
+The VenueAlways dreamed of a (right on the) beach wedding?
+The beach is the most popular venue, BUT means no stiletto-style high heels for you or any of your (female) guests – wedges, flip-flops, or bare feet only! (…or maybe some lovely Check Pricesfoot jewelry?)
 That also means you need to be sure your wedding dress isn’t too long to wear with flip-flops or flat sandals, and be sure to let your guests know ahead of time so they can be properly shod (guys too – they may not want to wear their best dress shoes in the sand).

 A beach ceremony can mean less privacy, as passers-by may wind up attending, although most are polite enough to stay out of photos.